Futureblur/magnet/README.md

 # 💡 The Idea

 We take a different approach.
 We like to simplify things.
-To a point where it’s not event possible anymore.
+To a point where it’s not even possible anymore.

 Magnet does not lock you in.
 You are completely in charge of your entire project.
 At all times.